z3rone-org/uuid_filelock/README.md

 ## Parameters

 - `lock_file` (str): The path to the lock file.
+- `verification_delay` (float, default=1.0): Time to wait before verifying that the lock was acquired.
-- `retry_interval` (float, default=1.0): Time to wait before retrying if the lock cannot be acquired.
+- `retry_interval` (float, default=0.1): Time to wait before retrying if the lock cannot be acquired.

 ## License